To enlarge, hover over the imageClick the image to enlarge

 [Staff Comment: Hoshino]

 When you think of round shoulders, the J-45 comes to mind, but the J-50, introduced in 1942 with the same specs as the J-45 but featuring a natural finish.
-However, when placed alongside the J-45, it possesses a distinct look and charm.
+However, when placed side-by-side with the J-45, it possesses a distinct look and charm.

-1964 marked the specification change for the large pickguard, shifting from a thin tortoiseshell pattern to a thicker, more reddish pickguard.
+In 1964, the large pickguard changed specifications from a thin tortoiseshell pattern to a thicker, more reddish pickguard.
 The reddish pickguard complements the natural color beautifully.

-The round-shoulder body, constructed from spruce, features a natural finish.
+The round-shouldered body, crafted from spruce, features a natural finish.
 The J-50 joined the lineup as the natural-finish version of the J-45.
-Gibson's practice of renaming natural-finish models becomes clear, as seen with the Southern Jumbo (a higher-end variant of the J-45) and the Country Western.
+The Southern Jumbo, a higher-end model than the J-45, also came in a natural finish.
+This shows that Gibson changed the model name for natural-colored models, similar to the Country Western.

 The rosette ring specification changed from a single ring to a double ring starting in 1963.

-Mahogany is used for the sides and back, finished with a brown stain to match the top color.
-While the stain was light walnut until 1960, it changed to dark walnut around 1961.
+Mahogany is used for the sides and back, sprayed with a brown finish to match the top color.
+However, while the finish was light walnut until around 1960, it changed to dark walnut starting around 1961.

 The fingerboard is rosewood, and the nut width is approximately 42mm, known as a regular neck.

-The neck is mahogany with a thinner neck profile that offers a comfortable, hand-friendly fit.
-There is some paint peeling on the back of the 3rd fret, but it does not catch on the hand and does not interfere with playing.
+The neck is mahogany with a thinner profile that offers a comfortable, natural feel in the hand.
+There is some paint peeling on the back of the 3rd fret, but it does not catch on the fingers and does not interfere with playing.

 The rosewood bridge on the upper belly features an adjustable saddle.
-Unlike a slotted saddle, this allows string height adjustment by turning the two side screws.
-Additionally, the bridge plate beneath the bridge is a 3-piece design, identical to the 1964 J-45.
-The bridge plate shows wear from years of use and has been repaired.
+Unlike a slotted saddle, this allows you to raise or lower the string height by turning the two side screws.
+Additionally, the bridge plate beneath the bridge is a 3P specification, identical to the 1964 J-45.
+The bridge plate has been repaired due to wear from years of use.
 This repair is crucial as it affects both structural integrity and tonal quality.

-The headstock features a gold Gibson modern logo silk-screen decal, similar to the J-45.
-The bell-shaped truss rod cover is a 1P piece.
+The headstock features a gold Gibson modern logo silk-screen decal, identical to the J-45.
+The bell-shaped truss rod cover is a 1P design.

-Like the J-45, the J-50 underwent specification changes while remaining beloved by artists including Bob Dylan and James Taylor.
-Many players seek this model featuring an adjustable saddle yet retaining the regular neck specification.
+The J-50, like the J-45, has been cherished by artists such as Bob Dylan and James Taylor throughout its specification changes.
+Many players are likely searching for a model like this one, featuring an adjustable saddle while retaining the regular neck specification.
 We encourage you to try this rare instrument.

-[Condition] - Aside from a shaving mark on the back of the neck around the 2nd to 3rd fret, this is a very clean condition guitar with no major damage. -No muffled tones or buzzing; plays very well. -String height at 12th fret: 2.5mm (6th string side), 2.0mm (1st string side) -Adjustable saddle allows for string height adjustment. -Over-lacquer on the neck.
+[Condition] - Except for some shaving marks on the back of the neck around the 2nd to 3rd fret, this is a very clean instrument with no major damage. - The sound is clear with no muffling or buzzing, and it plays very well. - String height at the 12th fret: 2.5mm on the 6th string side, 2.0mm on the 1st string side - Adjustable saddle allows for string height adjustment. - Neck has an over-lacquer finish.

-[Mail Order Assurance Service] Since mail order does not allow customers to try the instrument before purchase, we offer a 6-day trial period after delivery.
-Test the product thoroughly at home.
-If you are not satisfied, we will refund the purchase price. ※ Return shipping costs are the customer's responsibility.
+[Mail-Order Assurance Service] For mail-order purchases, since we cannot provide customers with an opportunity to try the instrument, we offer a 6-day trial period after the product arrives.
+Please try the product thoroughly at home.
+If you are not satisfied, we will refund the purchase price. *The customer is responsible for the round-trip shipping costs.

 Scheduled for shipment